AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 ## 9.1 Freeze

-ALS Prolog supports a ‘freeze’ control construct similar to those that appear in some other prolog systems (See [carlsson] for general information on delay terms and implementation strategies).
-Using ‘freeze’, one can implement a variety of approaches to co-routining and delayed evaluation.
+ALS Prolog supports a 'freeze' control construct similar to those that appear in some other prolog systems (See [carlsson] for general information on delay terms and implementation strategies).
+Using 'freeze', one can implement a variety of approaches to co-routining and delayed evaluation.
 ```
 freeze/2
 freeze(Var, Goal)